AnyLog-co/documentation/training/advanced/Network Setup.md

 Issue the following configuration commands on the AnyLog CLI.

 1. Disable authentication and enable message queue

 ```anylog
 set authentication off    # Disable users authentication
 set echo queue on         # Some messages are stored in a queue (With off value (default) printed to the console)
 ```
-Note: when messages are placed in the queue, the CLI prompt is extended by a plus (+) sign.
-The command `get echo queue` retrieves the messages and removes the plus sign.

 2. Update the local dictionary with the key-value pairs that are used to declare the node's functionality and services.

 ```anylog

 node_name = Master              # Adds a name to the CLI prompt